Skip to content

 Emphases

 BotKit provides two kinds of emphasis: strong() emphasizes which is usually rendered as bold, and em() emphasizes which is usually rendered as italic.
+Both are inlines, so you can put them inside the interpolation.
 For example:

 typescript